Skatteetaten/mva-meldingen/docs/mvameldingen_eng/faq/index.md

 ### When will the new VAT-return be launched?

 The new VAT-return will be launched on January 1st 2022.
 This means that you must submit VAT-returns for periods after January 1st 2022 in the new format, according to the deadlines in your VAT-term.
-VAT-retunrs and corrections for terms up till and including December 31st 2021 must be submitted in the old format through Altinn, as before.
+VAT-returns and corrections for terms up till and including December 31st 2021 must be submitted in the old format through Altinn, as before.

 ### How will the new VAT-return be submitted?